You can configure Orchestrator to download the upgrade package from an ISO image file mounted to the CD-ROM drive of the appliance.

 - Click Install Updates.

-- Accept the VMware End-User License Agreement to proceed with the upgrade.
+- Accept the VMware End-User License Agreement and confirm that you want to install the update.

 - To complete the update, restart the Orchestrator Appliance.

 - Log in again to the to the Virtual Appliance Management Interface (VAMI) as root.